 Do your eyes water on windy days?
 Are you always stuffy when it rains?
-You're not alone.
+That's no surprise.
 Weather is a common allergy trigger.

-The connection between your symptoms and the weather depends on your allergy.
-Here are a few common triggers.
+The connection between your symptoms and the weather depends on what you’re allergic to.
+Here are a few common triggers:

 - Dry, windy days.
-Wind blows pollen into the air, increasing hay fever symptoms.
+Wind blows pollen into the air, causing hay fever.
 If you have pollen allergies, shut the windows and stay indoors on windy days.

 - Rainy or humid days.
-Moisture makes mold grow, both inside and out.
+Moisture makes mold grow, both indoors and out.
 Dust mites also thrive in humid air.
-However, if you're allergic to pollen, humid or damp days are good.
+But if you're allergic to pollen, humid or damp days are good.
 The moisture weighs down the pollen, keeping it on the ground.

 - Cold air.
-Many people with allergic asthma find cold air a trigger -- especially when exercising outside.
-It impacts the airways, causing a coughing fit.
+Many people with allergic asthma find that cold air is a problem, especially when they exercise outside.
+It can trigger a coughing fit.

 - Heat.
 Air pollution is worst on hot summer days.
-Ozone and smog in the air can be a serious trigger for people with allergic asthma.
+Ozone and smog can be a serious trigger for people with allergic asthma.

 The change of seasons also has a big effect on allergies.

 - Spring.
 In cooler states, plants start to release pollens in February or March.
-Tree pollens are a common spring trigger for people with allergies.
+Tree pollens are also a common spring allergy cause.

 - Summer.
-Early in summer, grass pollen can trigger symptoms.
+Early in summer, grass pollen can trigger reactions.
 Later in the summer, ragweed and other weeds can become a problem.
 Mold can hit its peak in July in the warmer states.